 To prove liability, an Atlanta shooting injury attorney must show the property owned had a duty to protect the victim from violent crime and failed to do so.
 However, a plaintiff is not entitled to recover even if they can prove that the breach led to their damages if they are unable to prove foreseeability.

 In these cases, foreseeability refers to whether the property owner knew or should have known about the risk of criminal activity in or around the property.
 A plaintiff may establish foreseeability by proving the property sits in a high crime area, or that a shooting had previously occurred on the premises.
+A shooting apartment complex attorney can further explain liability in these cases.

 Apartment Complexes in Atlanta